Kent Football United F.C.

-Kent Football United Football Club is a semi-professional football club based in Dartford, Kent, England.
+Kent Football United Football Club was a semi-professional football club based in Dartford, Kent, England.
 They play at the Glentworth Sports Club.

 History

 The club was established as Dartford Town in 1999 by Roy MacNeil.
 They later joined the South London Alliance, winning Division Four in 2009–10.
 In 2010 the club merged with Erith Town to form Erith & Dartford Town.
 Although Erith Town pulled out of the merger shortly afterwards, Dartford continued under the new name.
 They were founder members of the Kent Invicta League in 2011, finishing thirteenth out of sixteen clubs in its first season.
 At the end of the season they merged with the Kent Football United youth football club formed by Roy MacNeil's son Sam in 2010, adopting the youth club's name.
 In 2016 the Kent Invicta League merged into the Southern Counties East League, becoming its Division One.
 In August 2022 they withdrew from the league.